-CHD seems to be the cause of most SCAs in adults.
-CHD also is a major risk factor for angina (chest pain or discomfort) and heart attack, and it contributes to other heart problems.
+Ischemic heart disease seems to be the cause of most SCAs in adults.
+Heart disease also is a major risk factor for angina (chest pain or discomfort) and heart attack, and it contributes to other heart problems.

-Following a heart-healthy lifestyle can help you lower your risk for CHD, SCA, and other heart problems.
+Following a heart-healthy lifestyle can help you lower your risk for heart disease, SCA, and other heart problems.
 A heart-healthy lifestyle includes:

 Usually, the first sign of sudden cardiac arrest (SCA) is loss of consciousness (fainting).
 At the same time, no heartbeat (or pulse) can be felt.

 Some people may have a racing heartbeat or feel dizzy or light-headed just before they faint.
 Within an hour before SCA, some people have chest pain, shortness of breath, nausea (feeling sick to the stomach), or vomiting.

 Sudden cardiac arrest (SCA) happens without warning and requires emergency treatment.
 Doctors rarely diagnose SCA with medical tests as it's happening.
 Instead, SCA often is diagnosed after it happens.
 Doctors do this by ruling out other causes of a person's sudden collapse.